BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 ## Further documentation
 Notes on modification scenarios and making an appropriate configuration are below; there is more detail available in [modification_configuration_reference](modification_configuration_reference.md) and [worked_examples](worked_examples.md).

 ---

+## Enrichment order

+The current enrichment step is intentionally ordered so later operations can see the results of earlier ones:

+1. Add configured information to the Study entity.
+2. Add study-wide REMBI entities to the metadata graph.
+3. For each named dataset:
+   a.
+Apply explicit REMBI associations to the Dataset entity.
+   b.
+Assign `additional_files` that are still unassigned to that dataset,
+      optionally marking them as images.
+   c.
+Apply `images` assignment to files already in the dataset, including
+      files just added by `additional_files`.
+   d.
+Apply `image_groups` protocol associations to image rows.
+   e.
+Apply `annotations` assignment to annotation rows.
+4. If top-level `specimen_tracks` is configured, identify tracks, create Specimen entities, and write track metadata to the file list.
+5. Run the default-dataset step.
+If any file rows are still unassigned, a `"Default dataset"` entity is created if needed and those rows are assigned to it.
+No YAML entry is needed for the default dataset.

+---